apprenticeharper/DeDRM_tools/Calibre_Plugins/Ineptepub_ReadMe.txt

 Paste the information into a comment at my blog, http://apprenticealf.wordpress.com/ describing your problem.

-Linux and Adobe Digital Editions PDFs
+Linux and Adobe Digital Editions ePubs
 --------------------------------------

 Here are the instructions for using the tools with ePub books and Adobe Digital Editions on Linux under Wine.
-(Thank you mclien!)
+(Thank you mclien and Fadel!)

 1. download the most recent version of wine from winehq.org (1.3.29 in my case)